 Contributed By: Snippetsofparis.com

-The lively capital of the Costa del Sol, famed for its beaches and mild climate, boasts among other a stunning Moorish architectural heritage.
+The lively capital of the Costa del Sol, famed for its beaches and mild climate, boasts among others a stunning Moorish architectural heritage.
 The city’s Alcazaba is a great example, an 11th-century citadel towering in splendor overlooking the African and Mediterranean coast.
 In addition to their rich cultural heritage, Malagueños are also very proud of their most famous citizens, such as the painter Picasso, for whom there is a museum.

 Things to Do in Spain

-If you are looking for family things to do, I recommend staying in the small town of Benalmadena which is famous for its family friendly hotels.
+If you are looking for family things to do, I recommend staying in the small town of Benalmadena which is famous for its family-friendly hotels.
 The resort is only 10 minutes drive away from Malaga and boasts a water park among others.
 Other cool things to do in Benalmadena for families are visiting the Butterfly Park.